MetlHedd/PaperTS/README.md

 ### Note

+#### Importing Node Modules

-The root for the imports of nodee modules is the root of the working directory, so if your directory structure is like this:
+The root for the imports of node modules is the root of the working directory, so if your directory structure is like this:

 ```
 my-plugin/